flyingrobots/ninelives/CONTRIBUTING.md

 We use `git` hooks to enforce code quality (formatting, linting, tests) before every commit and push.
 This prevents broken code from reaching the repository.

 **Option 1: Automatic Setup (Recommended)**
-Run the helper script to safely configure your local git repository:
+Run the helper script (or the top-level `./scripts/bootstrap.sh`, which calls it) to safely configure your local git repository:

 ```bash
 ./scripts/setup-hooks.sh